2001 Season

 Western Kentucky moved from the Ohio Valley Conference into the Gateway Conference (now known as the Missouri Valley Football Conference).
 Florida Atlantic started a new program and played as an I-AA independent before moving up to I-A.

-Savannah State officially made their move up from Division II independent status to the same at the I-AA level.
-Also officially making the move from Division II to I-AA independent was Morris Brown.
-The Wolverines were members of the Southern Intercollegiate Athletic Conference (SIAC).
+Savannah State officially made its move up from Division II to the I-AA as an independent as did Morris Brown.
+Both schools were members of the Southern Intercollegiate Athletic Conference (SIAC) and were listed as changes for the 2000 season.

 The final issue was that of UConn, which had a similar story to Troy.
 The NCAA Handbook has them as I-AA in 2001, but they were firmly entrenched in I-A with a full complement of I-A teams on their schedule.